 - BR or AG code in box 44

 Reports will normally be sent within 15 working days of month end (for imports) and between the 15th working day and the end of the month following submission of the entry (for exports).

-As box 7 of the declaration also appears on the C79 (a form detailing each month all your imports where VAT has been charged) this may help reconciliation of your imports against branches and may be used in conjunction with or instead of the MSS report detailed above.
+As box 7 of the declaration also appears on the C79 (a form detailing each month all your imports where VAT has been charged) this may help reconciliation of your imports against branches and may be used with or instead of the MSS report detailed above.

 Contact the MSS team to sign up for EORI reports.

 This team is not responsible for issuing EORI numbers.

 There is no charge for the EORI report.

 For more information on the MSS Data to the Trade Scheme, Email: firstname.lastname@example.org.